graphadvantage/neo4j-index-refactoring/neo4j-index-refactor.md

 ## Neo4j Category Refactoring for Large Graphs using Bolt, Indexes & Batching

-# How to Refactor 1M Nodes in 30 Seconds with Neo4j Indexes
+# Refactor 1M Nodes in 30 Seconds with Neo4j Indexes

 ##Introduction

-Sometimes it is necessary to refactor a node property as a new hierarchy- extracting the unique values of the property from child nodes, creating the new parent category nodes, and the setting the relationship between the matching parent and child nodes.
+Sometimes it is necessary to refactor a node property as a new hierarchy.
+This involves extracting the unique values of the property from child nodes, creating the new parent category nodes, and the setting the relationship between the matching parent and child nodes.

-In small graphs this is a trivial operation, and thanks to the Michael Hunger and APOC team there are even procedures available to perform refactoring with a single statement.

-Let's suppose we have an (:Organization) node that has a {country: "..."} property, and we want to refactor to a (:Country) parent category, and create a [:HAS_LOCATION] relationship between the two:
+Let's suppose we have an (:Organization) node that has a {country: "..."} property, and we want to refactor to a (:Country) parent category, and create a new [:HAS_LOCATION] relationship between the two:

 ```
 (:Organization)-[:HAS_LOCATION]->(:Country)